jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.5.1 EdgeProportion

-Calculate the proportion of cells in a raster polygon that are edge cells.
+Calculate the proportion of cells in a raster polygon that are edge cells..

 *Parameters*: